Welcome to our Governors’ section.

 Over the past 20 years I have also run many courses for serving teachers on creative approaches to English and Drama in schools.
 I was running such a course for the teachers at Sharlston School in 2009, when the head teacher asked me if I would like to become a governor.
 Despite my education background, I had very little direct experience of governance and so I was grateful for all the training I received from Wakefield Governor Services and all the help and support I had from the other governors, the head teacher and other school staff.

 I have been a governor for several years at Sharlston Community School and I am now a co-opted governor.
 My roles within the governing body are PE/SEAL Governor, KS2 Link Governor and a member of the Personnel and Resources Committee.
-My daughter attends the school and is currently in Year 6.
+My daughter attended the school.
 I have involvement with the PTA and volunteer at school on a regular basis.
 Over the past few years I have volunteered when possible to support Year 5 in their school swimming lessons.

 My background and skills in sport and education include the following:-

 Swam and coached for the City of Leeds Swimming Club

 Played football for Leeds United Ladies

 Qualified and taught both private and school swimming lessons